hexahedronic/luahexed/CONTRIBUTING.md

 ## How to contribute

 If you're a member of the Hexahedronic organization, you have write access already.
 Otherwise, send us a pull request.
-A developer will review it and decide to pull it or not.
+A developer will review it and decide whether to pull it or not.

 ## Guidelines